johndbigboi/Muscle-Farm/README.md

 #### Site Owner Goals:

 Maintaining to be fit and whilst enjoying eating is a very difficult thing to do. the hardest part is choosing what to eat
-before and after your training that will give you energy through out the day and still have some space for your favorite desserts.
+before and after your training that will give you energy throughout the day and still have some space for your favorite desserts.

 * Highlighting the Pre and post workout meal is the most important fuel during training.
 * Spreading the awarness with nutrition is the most important part of fitness.
 * Health enthusiast can share their favourite recipes.
-* Easy access to all the recipes.
+* Simple UI and easy to use website to access all the recipes.

-## User Requirements and Expectations:
+## User Requirements and Expectations: 🎯

 #### Requirements:

-*  Navigate the website with ease & with fast load times.
+*  Navigate the website with ease, and with fast loading time.
 *  Search functionality for Pre and post workouts recipe.
 *  Provide a simple and easy to use online recipes.
-*  User can browse, post, edit and delete recipes
+*  User can browse, submit, edit and delete recipes
 *  Interact with a visually appealing website.

 ##### Expectations: